South Sudan Appeal

 Humanitarian needs

-Humanitarian access to affected populations continues to be constrained by violence, bureaucratic impediments, threats against humanitarian personnel and assets and physical constraints.
+Humanitarian operations and service delivery to children and women are challenged by access to affected populations, constrained by violence, bureaucratic impediments, threats against humanitarian personnel and assets, as well as physical constraints.
 Floods and heavy rains have significantly impacted already poor road infrastructure, with many roads impassable, some since 2021.
-Boats, helicopters and planes are the only ready options to reach many remote areas; such transport modes also come at significant cost.
+Boats, helicopters, and planes are the only options to reach many remote areas, which have a significant cost.

 The country is vulnerable to multiple shocks and unaddressed root causes of need.
-Children are disproportionately affected and at risk of violence, exploitation, abuse, neglect, recruitment by armed groups, psychosocial distress and family separation.
+Children are disproportionately affected and at risk of violence, exploitation, abuse, neglect, recruitment by armed groups, psychosocial distress, and family separation.
 Women and girls remain at significant risk of gender-based violence.
-Children and adolescents continue to face inequitable access to education, with 2.8 million children (52 per cent of them girls) out of school.
-Malnutrition is adversely affecting the well-being of women and children, with rates 25 per cent higher in 2022 compared with 2021; and access to life-saving essential health care services, especially child and adolescent health services, remains inequitable.
-Access to safe water, sanitation and hygiene (WASH) remains a challenge, and only 40 per cent of the population has access to safe water.
+Children and adolescents continue to face inequitable access to education, with 2.8 million children (52 per cent girls) out of school due to socio-cultural norms.
+Malnutrition is adversely affecting the well-being of women and children, with rates 25 per cent higher in 2022 compared with 2021, and access to life-saving essential healthcare services, especially child and adolescent health services, remains inequitable.
+Access to safe water, sanitation, and hygiene (WASH) is a challenge, with only 40 per cent of the population having access to safe water.
 Significant WASH needs continue to underpin nutrition and health outcomes.

 UNICEF’s strategy

-UNICEF is targeting the most vulnerable children, women and their families in the hardest-to-reach areas.
-The humanitarian strategy is aligned with the inter-agency Humanitarian Response Plan and Cluster priorities and promotes community engagement and localization that prioritizes children and women and strengthens feedback and accountability mechanisms; promotes social and behaviour change; and will protect beneficiaries from sexual exploitation.
+UNICEF is targeting the most vulnerable children, women, and their families in the hardest-to-reach areas.
+The humanitarian strategy is aligned with the inter-agency Humanitarian Response Plan and Cluster priorities.
+UNICEF will continue to promote community engagement and localization that prioritizes children and women and strengthens feedback and accountability mechanisms; foster social and behavioral change; and protect beneficiaries from sexual exploitation.
 UNICEF's strategy will strengthen existing systems to mitigate the impact of emergencies and complement development assistance to address the structural causes of fragility and vulnerability.
 UNICEF will promote innovation to meet the needs of children and families in this extremely complex humanitarian environment.

 Programme targets